 The plant is actually a member of the parsley family, native to the Mediterranean.
 Cumin is an ancient favourite of Egyptian origin, extensively used throughout the region, and by people living close to the Mediterranean coastline.
 Now it is also an essential Indian ingredient and many people associate it with India rather than the Mediterranean now.
 They are also used in India, Sri Lanka, Morocco, Tunisia, Lebanon, Indonesia, Malaysia and Thailand as well as Mediterranean countries.

 Cumin seeds look a little like caraway seeds, but are slightly larger, plumper and lighter in colour.
 They are also like fennel seeds but smaller and darker.
-They have a strong aroma with a bittersweet, assertively warm earthy flavour with a slight peppermint tinge.
+They have a strong aroma with a bitter-sweet, assertively warm earthy flavour with a slight peppermint tinge.
 They have a cooling affect on the body despite their pungency.
 They are said to pacify vata and kapha and are a gentle stimulant of pitta.

 They are used both whole and ground.
 When whole, in India, they are often dry roasted or flash cooked in oil (tadka) to intensify their flavour and to make them slightly nutty.
 When ground, they are used in rice and vegetable dishes.
 Roasted and ground, they are sprinkled over many snack foods, relishes and yoghurt dishes.